Towards Landau-Ginzburg models for cominuscule spaces via the exceptional cominuscule family: Introduction

 In practice it is more convenient to have a Landau-Ginzburg model whose superpotential is expressed in terms of coordinates on the mirror space.
+For example, such LG-models are used in \cite{Pech_Rietsch_Williams_Quadrics} and \cite{Castronovo_Fukaya_category_of_Grassmannians} to prove mirror conjectures for certain homogeneous spaces on the level of $D$-modules and homological algebra, respectively, and in \cite{Rietsch_Williams_NO_bodies_cluster_duality_and_mirror_symmetry_for_Grassmannians} to construct a family of polytopes characterizing toric degenerations of Grassmannians; we will remark more on this towards the end of the section.
 This is especially the case for homogeneous spaces that have natural coordinates in the form of (generalized) Pl\"ucker coordinates.
 Hence, the results in \cite{Rietsch_Mirror_Construction} were considered for a number of families of homogeneous spaces that were particularly accessible, namely Grassmannians \cite{Marsh_Rietsch_Grassmannians}, quadrics \cite{Pech_Rietsch_Williams_Quadrics} and Lagrangian Grassmannians \cite{Pech_Rietsch_Lagrangian_Grassmannians}.
 These families are all \emph{cominuscule} homogeneous spaces, which implies that the Pl\"ucker coordinates on the Langlands dual homogeneous space $\cmX=\dP\backslash\dG$ can be defined in terms of projections on a \emph{minuscule} representation.
 The structure of these representations is particularly well-understood---see e.g.~\cite{Green_Reps_from_polytopes} or \cite{Geck_Minuscule_weights_and_Chevalley_groups}---and for the families mentioned above the representations are classical matrix representations.

 In this paper, we consider the exceptional cominuscule family: the Cayley plane, $\ECHS[6]$ (often written as $\cayley$), and the Freudenthal variety, $\ECHS[7]$, where $\Exc_n^\SC$ denotes the simply-connected Lie group of type $\LGE$ and rank $n$.
 Although less studied than the classical homogeneous spaces, the geometry of the exceptional cominuscule family is still well-known---see e.g.~\cite{Iliev_Manivel_Chow_ring_of_the_Cayley_plane} for an overview and calculation of the Chow ring of the Cayley plane.
 Moreover, the ring structure of the quantum cohomologies of the exceptional family has been described in detail in \cite{CMP_Quantum_cohomology_of_minuscule_homogeneous_spaces}; there the quantum cohomologies of all cominuscule homogeneous spaces are presented in a uniform way.
 However, to our knowledge, the only known Landau-Ginzburg models available until now are Rietsch's Lie-theoretic model and the first author's Laurent polynomial expression for the model on an algebraic torus, sometimes called the \emph{Lusztig torus}, as given in \cite{Spacek_LP_LG_models}, neither of which give expression in terms of coordinates on the mirror space.